-From April 1st 2013 the structures of the UK health and social care system, especially in England, will fundamentally change.
-A greater focus is to be put on the role of clinicians in the provision of care, with the devolution of responsibility being redirected form the centre, to local and regional organisations under the oversight of the newly formed NHS Commissioning Board.
+Since April 1st 2013 the structures of the UK health and social care system, especially in England, fundamentally changed.
+A greater focus was put on the role of clinicians in the provision of care, with the devolution of responsibility being redirected form the centre, to local and regional organisations under the oversight of the newly formed NHS Commissioning Board.

 We agree that good health begins in our communities, rooted in a system of person centred care that promotes preventative care and understands the need to support individuals.
 At the heart of the new system are the local health and care services people use on a daily basis – GP surgeries, home care, hospitals and care homes.

 At the heart of these changes is a shift away from institutionalised, hospital based on a greater role for community and primary care.
 Family doctors, nurses, pharmacists and online/telephone services will have their role as the first port of call strengthened for those people I need.
 As well as providing patient care, in the new system, doctors, nurses and other professionals will use their knowledge of local health needs to commission the best available services to meet them.
 They do this by joining together to form Clinical Commissioning Groups (CCGs) who will have the freedom to commission services for their local community from any service provider which meets NHS standards and costs – these could be NHS hospitals, social enterprises, voluntary organisations or private sector providers.
 The aim of this is promote a more integrated system that will provide for better care for patients, designed with knowledge of local services and commissioned in response to their needs.